Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-external-credentials.md

 ## Updating the Credential resource after provisioning

-After the Credential is handled by the custom processing the following updates should be made to the Resource.
+After the Credential is handled by the custom processing, the following updates should be made to the Resource.

 ### Encrypting sensitive data within the credential

 In order to encrypt any sensitive data, marked *x-axway-encrypted*, in the credential request definition, the custom processing will need public key information.
-This key can be easily retrieved by retrieving the Managed Application resource that the Credential resource refers to.
+This key can be easily obtained by retrieving the Managed Application resource that the Credential resource refers to.

 Here is an example of a Managed Application with public key information.